milavdabgar/4343203---Java/Notes/Notes-GPT-Gemini-W3.md

 #### 5. Polymorphism

 Polymorphism allows objects to be treated as instances of their superclass or as instances of their subclass.
-It enables flexibility and dynamic behavior in the program.
+It enables flexibility and dynamic behaviour in the program.

-- **"Many Forms":** The ability of an object to take on different forms or behaviors depending on the situation.
+- **Many Forms:** The ability of an object to take on different forms or behaviours depending on the situation.
 - **Method Overloading:** Multiple methods in a class with the same name but different parameters.
 - **Method Overriding:** A subclass provides a specific implementation of a method inherited from its superclass.